iTwin/itwinjs-core/docs/bis/intro/codes.md

 When the identified entity is non-physical, it may have its *code* semi-permanently attached to a related physical entity.
 For example, a physical valve will have its serial number permanently affixed to it.
 The "Tag Number" of the "function" that the valve is performing in the process is stamped onto a "Tag" attached to the valve with a wire.
 If the valve is replaced with a new one (with a new serial number) the Tag holding function's "Tag Number" will be moved to the new valve.

 ## CodeSpec
-Each `Element` has a `CodeSpec` navigation property relating it to a `CodeSpec` Element that governs its Code.
 A `CodeSpec` (aka **Code Specification**) captures the rules for encoding and decoding significant business information into and from a Code.
-A Code Specification is used to generate and validate Codes using an independent 'Identification Code Service'.
+A Code Specification can be used (e.g. by an 'Identification Code Service') to generate and validate Codes.

+## CodeSpec Property
+Each `Element` has a `CodeSpec` navigation property relating it to a `CodeSpec`  that governs its Code.
 A single BIS Repository (e.g. an iModel) may use many Code Specifications--different classes of Elements can have different coding conventions.

-## CodeScope
+## CodeScope Property
 Each `Element` has a `CodeScope` navigation property that points to another Element that provides the uniqueness scope for its Code.
 The 'scoping' Element can represent the repository as a whole, a model, an assembly, etc.
 The 'scoping' Element could also represent some entity with a scope that is greater than the current BIS Repository.
 In this case, uniqueness within that scope can only be enforced by an external 'Identification Code Service'.